Using Plugins 2 - The sync Plugin

 in default suspended

-state, the current time would always be zero, then the synchronization would fail...
+state, the current time would always be zero, which would not be very useful for synchronizing...

-Let's add the following code in the src/server/index.js
+Let's then add the following code in the src/server.js

 file: